How the Treaty of Versailles punished Germany for the First World War

 © History Skills

-Military operations in World War One concluded at 11 am on November 11, 1918, but the war's official end did not come until the Treaty of Versailles was signed a year later.
+Military operations in World War One concluded at 11 am on November 11, 1918, but the war's official end did not come until the Treaty of Versailles was signed over six months later.

 This treaty would be considered the official document that would ultimately decide who was to blame for the war, and what their punishment would be.